Ada-Developers-Academy/daily-curriculum/week17/friday/AngularJS-intro.md

 their own attributes, methods, and relations; others just use it to display data retrieved by an API.

+The framework was created by Google, and Google really likes it.
+They’ve created a lot of support structures to encourage people to use it, including the tutorial you’ll be doing in class next week which has text, video, and git diffs.

 AngularJS is a front-end framework, which in this case means that it doesn’t really interact with your data directly at all.
 Instead, the user interacts with the AngularJS app directly, which then communicates with some other back-end